crossplane-contrib/function-tag-manager/README.md

 This function currently supports a subset of AWS that allow setting of tags.

-A scan of the 1.14 AWS provider shows that 475 resources support tags and 482 do not.
+A scan of the v2.2.0 AWS provider shows that 498 resources support tags and 477 do not.
+Starting with the 2.x provider both Cluster and Namespace-scoped resources are supported, so for each resource there are two Custom Resource Definitions.

-The Provider CRDs were scanned to generate the list in [filter.go](filter.go).
+The Provider CRDs were scanned using [`cmd/generator/main.go`](cmd/generator/main.go) to generate the list in [filter.go](filters/zz_provider-upjet-aws.go).

 ## Developing this Function